 To establish these results, we observe that the law of a branch in the Temperleyan tree may be described via Wilson's algorithm as the loop-erasure of a random walk on $\Gtree$ with near-critical weights defined by \eqref{eq:weights_square} on the square lattice and \eqref{eq:weights_hex} on the directed triangular lattice respectively.
-The random walk corresponding to these weights is one which has a drift: as the mesh size $\delta \to 0$, the random walk converges to a Brownian motion with drift vector $\Delta$ defined in \eqref{E:Delta_intro}.
-Furthermore, using a discrete Girsanov transform, we relate the corresponding random walks to massive ones on the same lattices; the result then intuitively follows by the known convergence of the massive LERW to the massive SLE$_2$ of Makarov and Smirnov (proved rigourously by Chelkak and Wan recently in \cite{ChelkakWan}).
-The Girsanov identity is stated as Lemma \ref{L:girsanov_discrete_tri} on the triangular lattice and Lemma \ref{L:discreteGsq} on the square lattice.
-Although both are exact formulas, the connection between massive and drifted walk is only exact on the triangular case (Corollary \ref{conditionedequality}) whereas it is approximate in the case of the square lattice (Corollary \ref{P:massdrift_square}).
-On the other hand, the application of the results of Chelkak and Wan \cite{ChelkakWan} in the directed triangular case needs additional arguments because of the lack of reversibility.
+The random walk corresponding to these weights is one which has a drift: as the mesh size $\delta \to 0$, the random walk converges to a Brownian motion with drift vector $\alpha$ defined in \eqref{E:alpha_intro}.
+Furthermore, using a discrete Girsanov transform (which will be detailed below), we relate the corresponding random walks to massive ones on the same lattices; the above result then intuitively follows by the known convergence of the massive LERW to the massive SLE$_2$ of Makarov and Smirnov (proved rigourously by Chelkak and Wan recently in \cite{ChelkakWan}).